What is Ecovillage Design Education (EDE)

 This EDE will be held from 28th July – 25th August 2018.
 Sunday 28th July is arrival day and Sunday 25th August is Departure day.
 We will meet on Sunday at 11 am in Nongkhai and then travel together to Gaia Ashram.

 To secure your place for the Ecovillage Design Education course we ask participants to pay a 100 euro (exchange rate of 14th of may 2019) non-refundable registration fee through the Eventbrite link:

 After making the downpayment through Eventbrite we will send you an information package for your preparation to participate in the course.
 Then you are booked!

 We have made three sliding scale fees to be able to give more chance for youth and people with low income to participate in the program.
 We wish that people with more income are willing to pay the recommended fee or the gifting fee which is the amount that will enable us to continue doing this work and give more space to youth with low income.

-- 1020 Euro or more: gifting fee – Single room ( the more you gift, the more you enable us to give youth fee for youth with low income!)
+- 1020 euro (xchange rate of 14 May 2019) or more: gifting fee – Single room ( the more you gift, the more you enable us to give youth fee for youth with low income!)

 Cancelation Policy :

 This course requires a minimum of 15 participants.
 We ask people to book and pay the deposit of 100 euro before 28th June 2019.
 As soon as the minimum number of 15 participants is reached we will confirm that the course will take place.